Frank Lawrence Owsley

 Frank Lawrence Owsley (January 20, 1890 – October 21, 1956) was an American historian who taught at Vanderbilt University for most of his career, where he specialized in Southern history and was a member of the Southern Agrarians.
 He is notorious for his essay "The Irrepressible Conflict" (1930) in which he lamented the economic loss of slavery for the defeated Confederacy and of the "half savage blacks" that had been freed.
 He is also known for his study of Confederate diplomacy based on the idea of "King Cotton" and especially his quantitative social history of the middling "plain people" of the Old South.

 Life and career

-Born in rural Alabama, Owsley attended Auburn University for his bachelor's degree.
-He earned his Ph.D. in history at the University of Chicago in 1924 under the tutelage of William E. Dodd.
-He taught at Vanderbilt University and specialized in Southern history, especially the antebellum and Civil War eras.
+Born on his grandparents' farm near Montgomery, Alabama, Owsley graduated from the Fifth District Agricultural School (now Wetumpka High School) in Wetumpka.
+He then completed two degrees at the Alabama Polytechnic Institute (now Auburn University), a Bachelor of Science in 1911 and Master of Arts in 1912.
+From 1912 to 1919, Owsley worked as a teacher at public schools and the Alabama Polytechnic Institute.
+Owsley also began graduate studies in history at the University of Chicago under Professor William E. Dodd, completing a second master's degree in 1917 and doctorate in 1924.
+"Although he appreciated Dodd as a teacher and shared with him an intense enthusiasm for southern history, Owsley resented his mentor’s attacks upon the South’s antebellum aristocracy," wrote Fred Arthur Bailey for the Tennessee Encyclopedia.

+From 1919 to 1920, Owsley taught history at Birmingham-Southern College.
+In 1920, Owsley married Harriet Chappell; they met at Birmingham-Southern.